rajathkmp/Python-Lectures/README.md

 You can download the pdf copy from [here](https://github.com/rajathkumarmp/Python-Lectures/blob/master/Python.pdf)

-But it is better to download all the ipython notebooks from this repository https://github.com/rajathkumarmp/Python-Lectures and learn it on the notebook itself rather than having to refer to a pdf.
+It is better to download all the ipython notebooks from this repository https://github.com/rajathkumarmp/Python-Lectures and learn it on the notebook itself rather than having to refer to a pdf.

 Launch ipython notebook from the folder which contains the notebooks.
 Open each one of them